 Sara Drescher earned her Bachelor of Fine Arts degree in studio art with an emphasis in painting and drawing from the University of North Texas School of Visual Arts.
 In the last year of her studies, Sara started combining her faith and her art.
-She is interested in taking the ancient tradition of religious art (especially icons) and bringing it into the 21st century using surrealism, expressionism, and symbols.
+She is interested in taking the ancient tradition of religious art (especially icons) and bringing it into the 21st century using abstraction, expressionism, and symbols.